sustrik/crypto-for-kids/smugglers-story.md

 **How to establish secure communication over insecure channel.
 Merkle's puzzles.**

-### Smuggler's story

-This is a puppet show.
-No sane smuggler would talk about what he's up to in front of border patrol.
-Don't do that at home.
+[[[name:smuggler section:78

+It's a puppet show.
 There are two hills on the stage with country border between them.
 Law-abiding citizen is on the right hill.
 Smuggler enters the stage on the left.

 SMUGGLER: Hey, you!